AsoSoft/AsoSoft-Library/README.md

 - **Normalizer**: normalizes the Kurdish text and punctuation marks, unifies numerals, replaces Html Entities, extracts and replaces URLs and emails, and more.
 - **Numeral Converter**: converts any type of numbers into Kurdish words.
 - **Sort**: Sorts a list in correct Kurdish alphabet order.
+- **Poem Meter Classifier**: Classifies the meter of the input Kurdish poem

 ## Grapheme-to-Phoneme (G2P) converter and Transliteration
 This function is based on the study "[Automated Grapheme-to-Phoneme Conversion for Central Kurdish based on Optimality Theory](https://www.sciencedirect.com/science/article/abs/pii/S0885230821000292)".